Did you know?

 The authorities were outraged by Goniwe's political involvement.

-He was transferred to Graaff Reinet in November 1983 - a step Goniwe refused.
-He was fired, sparking a school boycott at Lingelihle Township in Cradock that lasted for 15 months and involved about 7000 students and residents, who demanded his reinstatement.
+Goniwe, a teacher in Cradock, was transferred to Graaff-Reinet in November 1983 – a step he refused.
+He was fired, sparking a school boycott at Lingelihle township in Cradock that lasted for 15 months and involved about 7 000 students and residents, who demanded his reinstatement.

-That morning, Goniwe left for Port Elizabeth, telling his wife he would be back the same evening.
-With him were Fort Calata, Sparrow Mkhonto and Sicelo Mhlawuli.
+That morning, Goniwe left for Port Elizabeth (about 250km from Cradock), telling his wife he would be back the same evening.
+With him were Fort Calata, Sparrow Mkhonto and Sicelo Mhlauli.

-After the meetings, the four men left for Cradock at about 9.10pm.
+After the meeting, the four men left for Cradock just after 9pm.
 Six Special Branch members from Port Elizabeth were waiting at Olifantskop Pass and followed them down into the Karoo flats.

 Just before Middleton, the two police cars overtook Goniwe and his comrades and set up a roadblock.
-The men were ordered out of the car, handcuffed, driven to Bluewater Bay, Port Elizabeth, and killed.
+The men were ordered out of the car, handcuffed, driven to Bluewater Bay in Port Elizabeth and killed.

 Over the next few days the badly burnt and mutilated bodies of the Cradock Four, as they came to be known, were found in different areas around Port Elizabeth.